We’ve all been there — using a product for the first time and suddenly feeling disoriented. We instantly become frustrated and lose motivation.

 This unfortunate experience can seriously hinder all the excellent UX work put into a product.
 Imagine all the research, testing, and design invested into a digital experience, to only be tripped up by a poor onboarding process.

-In today’s article, we’ll take a closer look at what onboarding is and how it can significantly improve a person’s experience with an app or service.
+In this article, we’ll take a closer look at what onboarding is and how it can significantly improve a person’s experience with an app or service.
 Plus, we’ll explore a few great onboarding examples from Hootsuite, Netflix, Spotify, and others.

 What is user onboarding?